localhost8080/roman-numerals/README.md

 roman numeral calculator

+to run:
+php 5.4 or 5.5 (though doesnt use namespaces, so should work on 5.3) navigate to [vhost]/index.php

+enter numbers or strings

+api available at:
+vhost/api/index.php

+takes post or request inputs:

+parameter   value
+method      parse or generate

+if method=parse
+number = value

+if method=generate
+string = value

 parse function:
+converts a roman number to an int

 there are lots of examples in the php documentation and on stackoverflow;
 rather than use one of those (they should be fine with testing) im going to write my own